 The global forming fluids market reached a value of US$ 3.2 Billion in 2020.

-According to the estimates by IMARC Group, the global forming fluids market is expected to exhibit moderate growth during the next five years.
+According to the estimates by IMARC Group, the global forming fluids market is expected to exhibit stable growth during the next five years.

 Forming fluids provide cooling, lubrication and corrosion protection in the production of automobiles.
 Substantial growth in the automotive industry represents one of the key factors bolstering the market growth.